 5. As soon as it adopts a delegated act, the Commission shall notify it simultaneously to the European Parliament and to the Council.

-6. A delegated act adopted pursuant to Article 35and Article 62a] shall enter into force only if no objection has been expressed either by the European Parliament or the Council within a period of three months of notification of that act to the European Parliament and the Council or if, before the expiry of that period, the European Parliament and the Council have both informed the Commission that they will not object.
+6. A delegated act adopted pursuant to the second subparagraph of Article 35d(2)[] shall enter into force only if no objection has been expressed either by the European Parliament or the Council within a period of three months of notification of that act to the European Parliament and the Council or if, before the expiry of that period, the European Parliament and the Council have both informed the Commission that they will not object.
 That period shall be extended by three months at the initiative of the European Parliament or the Council.
 (220 Balz, Berès)

 AMs tabled specifically to Article 75a of the EIOPA Regulation that fall if COMP is adopted: 220 Balz-Berès, 856 Berès-Fernandez, 860 Berès-Fernandez, 857-858, 861 Kappel-Meuthen, 859 Berès